Our Ministers and Staff

 As a community minister, Rev. Pellegrini serves as chaplain at the Hollings Cancer Center at the Medical University of South Carolina.
 She also assists in leading worship services at UCC.
 After working on global issues, Rev. Pellegrini now looks forward to making a difference in the lives of individuals one step at a time.

-Office Administrator, Sandra Selvitelli
+Executive Director, Sandra Selvitelli

 Sandra became the church’s office administrator in the summer of 2014.
 Originally from Atlanta, she and her husband moved from Boston in 2006 to enjoy warmer weather and the beautiful city of Charleston.
 Sandra earned her B.A. from the University of Georgia and is still a big Bulldog fan!
 While away from the office, she enjoys time with her husband and two young children, partaking in outdoor activities, cooking and reading.